AugustElvevold/xkcd-comics/README.md

 ### The process

-1. (1h) I started by setting up the project and the basic structure.
-Including loading latest comic from the xkcd API.
+1. (1h) Set up the project and basic structure, including loading the latest comic from the xkcd API.
-2. (1h) I added get random comic, and rewrote some code to make it easier.
+2. (1h) Added the ability to get a random comic and rewrote some code for better efficiency.
-3. (0,5h) Added functionality to go to nex ot previous comic.
+3. (0,5h) Added functionality to navigate to the next or previous comic.
 4. (1,5h) Save favorite comics to local storage.
-View a list of local comic titles in SavedView.
-Only saved image url, since I have not done save image file to persistent storage before.
-I tried without success, but will try again later if there is time.
+View a list of saved comic titles in SavedView.
+Only the image URLs are saved, as saving image files to persistent storage hasn't been implemented yet.
+An attempt was made without success, but another try will be made later if there is time.
-5. (0,5h) Added search comic by number.
-I started looking at the [xkcd search](https://relevantxkcd.appspot.com) site but all searches was just returning `500 (Internal Server Error)`.
-So I wont be trying that now.
+5. (0,5h)  Added the ability to search for a comic by number.
+Started looking at the [xkcd search](https://relevantxkcd.appspot.com) site, but all searches returned 500 (Internal Server Error).
+Therefore, this feature was not pursued further.
-6. (2h) Added explanation to comics.
-I had to look too long for the api.
-There was a lot of formatting in the response to look for and clean up.
+6. (2h) Added explanations to comics.
+Finding the API took longer than expected.
+The response required significant formatting and cleanup.
 7. (0,5h) Added comic number, alt text (description), and date under the comic.
-8. (1h) Tried search by text again.
-I found another site that was working [findxkcd](https://findxkcd.com).
-I looked at the network tab in Inspect element to see what requests was sendt when typing search words.
-I found it including their api key, and got it working in postman.
-Then I decoded the jsonresponse to get the comic id and made the app do a normal search by id (comic.num) and display it.
+8. (1h) Tried text-based search again.
+Found another working site, [findxkcd](https://findxkcd.com).
+Inspected network requests while searching to understand their API usage.
+Successfully integrated this into the app to perform searches by comic ID and display the results.
-9. (0,5h) For sharing the comic I decided to just make an url to the xkcd.com with the comic number concatenated at the end.
+9. (0,5h) Created a URL linking to xkcd.com with the comic number appended at the end for sharing comics.
-10. (1,5h) Refactor and clean up code.
-Move all api calls to APIService.
+10. (1,5h) Refactored and cleaned up the code, moving all API calls to APIService.
-11. (3h) Tried to add a notification for new comic.
-The plan was to use the xkcd API to get the latest comic number and compare it to the latest comic number saved in UserDefaults.
-If it was a new comic I would show a notification.
-I have not wokred with either backgorund tasks or notifications before, so I had to read a lot of documentation and tutorials.
-I saved progress on a separate branch so I can focus on other tasks with the remaining time.
+11. (3h) Attempted to add a notification for new comics.
+The plan was to use the xkcd API to get the latest comic number and compare it with the latest comic number saved in UserDefaults.
+If there was a new comic, a notification would be shown.
+Since working with background tasks and notifications was new, considerable time was spent reading documentation and tutorials.
+Progress was saved on a separate branch to focus on other tasks with the remaining time.
-12. (2,5h) I redid a lot of code to be able to scroll through multiple comics in different categories rather than having just one page with buttons.
-I also moved search to a separate tab for better user experience.*
+12. (2,5h) Redid much of the code to enable scrolling through multiple comics in different categories instead of having a single page with buttons.
+Moved the search function to a separate tab for better user experience.
-13. (0,5h) Add app icon
+13. (0,5h) Added the app icon.

 ### Final time: